Poisoned Paradise: The Forbidden Story of Monte Carlo: Plot

 As described in a film magazine review, Margot Le Blanc, left a small fortune by her foster mother, goes to Monte Carlo and loses it all gambling.
 When she is falling into the hands of a scheming thief, she meets Hugh Kildair, an artist that lives in the same house.
 After hearing her story, he suggests that she become his housekeeper under an arrangement where they shall live together as brother and sister, to which she agrees.
 Later, Hugh falls into a trap set by a gang of thieves involving their accomplice Mrs. Belmire.
 The aim of the gang is to force Hugh to reveal a cipher system entrusted to him by old Professor Durand.
 The plans of the gang are foiled by the arrival of the police.
 This experience has opened Hugh's eyes to the fact that he loves Margot, who has loved him all along.
 They are married without delay and return home this time as husband and wife.

 Cast

 Preservation

-A print of Poisoned Paradise is held in the UCLA Film and Television Archive.
+A 35mm nitrate print of Poisoned Paradise is held in the UCLA Film and Television Archive.
+However, it only contains 5 reels of 7 total due to nitrate deterioration.
+Some elements of the film were lost, but "stills were used to fill in the visuals".
+A video of the preserved film is publicly available at the website of the National Film Preservation Foundation.